oz/cyprio.net/wtf/2011-10-11-back-to-a-civilized-time-zone.md

 ---
-title: Back to a civilized time zone
+title: "Back to a civilized time zone"
 ---

 I'm finally back to a more civilized timezone! ... and enjoying the fine